Punktum-dk/epp-service-specification/README.md

 <a id="create-host-response-from-request-to-registrant-of-domain-name"></a>
 #### create host response, from request to registrant of domain name

 Response to the above request.
-The response indicates a successful accept of the request, but requires offline evaluation by the registrant of the specified domain namem, so the response indicates that the operation is pending.
+The response indicates a successful accept of the request, but requires offline evaluation by the registrant of the specified domain name, so the response indicates that the operation is pending.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>